SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-10-getting-started-with-monogame-using-visual-studio.markdown

 ![image](/Images/wordpress/2017/03/image-4.png)

-By default, NOTHING is selected and all you will install is the Core Visual Studio framework and editor.&nbsp; All you can do with this is inspect existing projects and create new blank solutions, functional but you ca not do much.&nbsp; TO get going you will need to explore some of the additional components / modules.
+By default, NOTHING is selected and all you will install is the Core Visual Studio framework and editor.
+All you can do with this is inspect existing projects and create new blank solutions, functional but you ca not do much.
+TO get going you will need to explore some of the additional components / modules.

 ### 1. Clean Visual Studio 2017 Install

-If you install just the Core Visual Studio 2017 and MonoGame, you wo not be able to do anything, the templates will not even show up.&nbsp; To get started you will need a minimum of the .NET desktop development module:
+If you install just the Core Visual Studio 2017 and MonoGame, you wo not be able to do anything, the templates will not even show up.
+To get started you will need a minimum of the .NET desktop development module:
  ![image](/Images/wordpress/2017/03/image-5.png)

 With this you have pretty much the same as in the default install of 2015, namely the ability to create projects in:

-&nbsp;&nbsp;&nbsp; • Windows Desktop DX (classic)
+    • Windows Desktop DX (classic)

-&nbsp;&nbsp;&nbsp; • Cross-Platform OpenGL (Linux / Windows / Etc)
+    • Cross-Platform OpenGL (Linux / Windows / Etc)

-&nbsp;&nbsp;&nbsp; • Content Pipeline Extensions
+    • Content Pipeline Extensions

-> As before, if you are just “playing” or testing, then fire up a new project and play.&nbsp; If you are starting a new “proper” project, then I recommend you setup the project right from the beginning, as highlighted in my Multi-Platform solution setup video:
+> As before, if you are just “playing” or testing, then fire up a new project and play.
+If you are starting a new “proper” project, then I recommend you setup the project right from the beginning, as highlighted in my Multi-Platform solution setup video:
 >
 > [http://bit.ly/monogamemulti-platform](http://bit.ly/monogamemulti-platform)
-> &nbsp;
+>

 ### 2. Building for Android